Osteoarthritis (OA)

 As the condition causes more symptoms, the joint may become less movable and may not be able to fully straighten or bend.
 New growth of bone and other tissue can enlarge the joints.
 The irregular cartilage surfaces cause joints to grind, grate, or crackle when they are moved, and tenderness develops.

+Osteoarthritis in the hand can cause pain, stiffness, and functional limitations.
 Bony growths commonly develop in the joints closest to the fingertips (called Heberden nodes) or middle of the fingers (called Bouchard nodes).

 In some joints (such as the knee), the ligaments, which surround and support the joint, stretch so that the joint becomes unstable and the muscles moving that joint may weaken.
 Alternatively, the hip or knee may become stiff, losing its range of motion.
 Moving the joint (particularly when standing, climbing stairs, or walking) can be very painful.

 Osteoarthritis often affects the spine.
 Back pain is the most common symptom.
 Usually, damaged disks or joints in the spine cause only mild pain and stiffness.
 However, osteoarthritis in the neck or lower back can cause numbness, pain, and weakness in an arm or leg if the overgrowth of bone presses on nerves.
 The overgrowth of bone may be within the spinal canal in the lower back (lumbar spinal stenosis), pressing on nerves before they exit the canal to go to the legs.
-This pressure may cause leg pain with walking, suggesting incorrectly that the person has a reduced blood supply to the legs (intermittent claudication Symptoms Symptoms ).
+This pressure may cause leg pain with walking, suggesting incorrectly that the person has a reduced blood supply to the legs (intermittent claudication).
 Rarely, bony growths in the neck compress the esophagus, making swallowing difficult.

 Osteoarthritis may be stable for many years or may progress very rapidly, but most often it progresses slowly after symptoms develop.
 Many people develop some degree of disability.